20 Tips to Stay Safe in the Outdoors

 Outdoor Adventure Safety Tips: Before You Go

 Before you even leave home, there are several steps you can take to identify and manage potential risks.
-Try these seven outdoor adventure safety tips before you go!
+Try these seven essential outdoor adventure safety tips before you go!

 1 | Check multiple weather sources for your actual destination.